BoltAppStudio/Physics-Simulation-Puzzle/README.md

 I'll be very happy if any one want to make changes improvements or used for there own project.

 <H2>Whats Working</H2>
-    1. You Can create primitives.
+    1. You Can create primitives.<br/>
-    2. Scale accordingly with mouse or scale equally by holding shift While Creating.
+    2. Scale accordingly with mouse or scale equally by holding shift While Creating.<br/>
-    3. 4 Types of primitives.
+    3. 4 Types of primitives.<br/>
-    4. You can select single or multiple by holding control.
+    4. You can select single or multiple by holding control.<br/>
-    5. You can add Ridgidbody to selected.
+    5. You can add Ridgidbody to selected.<br/>
-    6. You can Delete selected.
+    6. You can Delete selected.<br/>
-    7. You can rotate selected.
+    7. You can rotate selected.<br/>
-    8. You can move one object For Now (Will be Improved in next Update).
+    8. You can move one object For Now (Will be Improved in next Update).<br/>
-    9. Scale not Working after object created (Work in progress).
+    9. Scale not Working after object created (Work in progress).<br/>